Mariner East pipelines

 The Mariner East pipelines are a series of Natural Gas Liquids pipelines in the US state of Pennsylvania.
-The pipelines are intended to facilitate the transfer of Natural Gas Liquids from the Utica Shale and Marcellus Shale Formations to ports on the eastern seaboard where the ethane, butane, pentane, propane mix will be shipped to Scotland for plastics production.
+The pipelines are intended to facilitate the transfer of Natural Gas Liquids from the Utica Shale and Marcellus Shale Formations to destinations in Pennsylvania, including Energy Transfer's Marcus Hook Terminal on the Delaware River, where ethane, butane, pentane, propane are processed, stored and distributed to local, domestic and waterborne markets.
+Some of the ethane is distributed to local and regional domestic markets, including Pennsylvania, New Jersey, Delaware, New York, Connecticut and Maryland.
+The Mariner East system connects along its route to a power plant in Cambria County for ethane feed, as well as several propane and butane distribution terminals.

 The construction of the pipelines generated considerable controversy inside Pennsylvania.
 Construction on the pipelines, dubbed Mariner East 1, 2, and 2X, was undertaken by Sunoco Pipeline.

 Pipelines

 Mariner East 1

 Mariner East 1 was originally built as a gasoline pipeline in the 1930s.
 The conversion of the gasoline pipeline into a NGL compatible pipeline was completed in 2015.
 In March 2018 portions of the pipeline were temporarily shut down by the State of Pennsylvania after the pipeline was suspected of causing sinkholes in West Whiteland Township.